-Every CPG company is constantly jockeying and competing for shelf space, constantly negotiating with their distributors, constantly altering their consumer cost ever so slightly to get your attention, and constantly inundating you with messaging designed to give them the competitive advantage.
+Every CPG company is constantly jockeying and competing for shelf space.
+They are constantly negotiating with their distributors.
+They are constantly altering their consumer cost ever so slightly to get your attention.
+These companies are constantly inundating you with messaging designed to give them the competitive advantage.
 When you see a branded product on the shelf in a retail store, it has gone through the wars to get to you.
-There’s simply too many products in a limited space!
+There are simply too many products in a limited space!
 Not only are we seeing the consolidation of retail companies, but we are also seeing the consolidation of distribution companies.

 A new CPG company may be forced to sell exclusively online, direct to the customer.
 It’s not so much that they are choosing the online market.
-It’s more like they have been shut out of the retail market.
-Online sales, as fast as they are growing and with the press announcing “the death of retail,” still only represent 10% of the retail market – according to the Department of Commerce.
-90% is still sold in bricks-and-mortar stores and for good reason.
-Online sales are a race to the bottom pricewise, do not allow tactile comparison with other like products, do not allow for impulse or notion buys, and require delivery direct to customers.
+It’s more like the retail market have been them shut out.
+With online sales growing fast, we hear the press announce “the death of retail.”
+Yet, according to the Department of Commerce, online sales still only represent 10% of the retail market.
+Ninety-percent is still sold in bricks-and-mortar stores and for good reason.
+Online sales are a race to the bottom price-wise.
+They do not allow tactile comparison with other like products.
+They do not allow for impulse or notion buys.
+And they require delivery direct to customers.

 With bricks-and-mortar retail sales, the customer picks up many items in one trip, the customer “discovers” new products they weren’t shopping for (like yours), and the CPG company receives one big check from one big chain for one big order distributed to hundreds of outlets.
 In other words, the bricks-and-mortar retail market is still the best place to build a branded CPG product.